RasmusBC59/QDataLib/README.md

 # qdatalib
 ### Note this project is under development, and will undergo a massive number of breaking changes
+###TODO

+- implement glob.glob
+- export to csv
+- better handling of not existing files
 # Description

 QDataLib is a library of wrappers around some of the most useful ”data”-functions in QCoDeS.
 The Idea of QDataLib is to keep track of your data files using a MongoDB database, and ease the export to other file formats than SQLite